cpriest/SnapLinksPlus/DevNotes.md

 # Plans
  - Create Updated Plugin Page
- - Setup site using Jekyll
+ - Setup site using docsify
- - Add Options GUI
  - Better handling of label placement (separate from sizing rect, above &lt;SVG> Element)
  - Highlight "greatest of types" elements differently than elements which do not meet the greatest of.
     eg: 3 Buttons and 1 Anchor lassoed, the 3 Buttons would be highlighted in green vs the Anchor being highlighted in grey